Visiting Alcatraz and want to enjoy a pleasant hike? I recommend the Agave Trail!

 Join any of our guided tours and you’ll get to take a cruise at the end to this historic and fascinating island.
 We can’t wait to show you the best of the San Francisco Bay!

 When people think of Alcatraz, the first thing that generally pops into their minds are criminals and concrete — not natural beauty and wildlife.
-They’re much more likely to have heard of
+They’re much more likely to have heard of the notorious “Birdman of Alcatraz” than the scores of birds that live there today.

 But local birders and wildlife enthusiasts from around the world know that the island is an incomparable haven for our feathered friends.
 It’s the place to go in San Francisco if you’re interested in birdwatching, whether you’re a novice birder or have dozens of expeditions under your belt.